What 104 years of unbroken Perpetual Adoration reveals.

 To enter through the doors of the aptly named Chapel of Divine Love in Philadelphia’s Fairmount section is to step out of the world and into the embrace of what can only be described as a community of divine love.

-For 24 hours per day, seven days per week, for 104 years, the Holy Spirit Adoration Sisters have been present in adoration before the Blessed Sacrament, laying before Christ the prayers of a world so desperately in need of His mercy and grace.
+For 24 hours a day, seven days per week, for 104 years, the Holy Spirit Adoration Sisters have been present in adoration before the Blessed Sacrament, laying before Christ the prayers of a world so desperately in need of His mercy and grace.

 Mother Mary Cecilia, former Superior General of the Congregation, states that since their humble beginnings back in the early 1900s, the Congregation has opened 22 convents on four continents and has over 300 Sisters worldwide, all devoted to this incredible mission of “Perpetual Adoration at the service of the Church and the sanctification of the Priesthood.”

 As the world endured war, the Great Depression, and the rise and fall of communism, the Sisters have persevered in their call to holiness, bringing hope to a fallen world with lives of joyful sacrifice and heroic devotion centered on Christ.